 Robert prepares patentability, state-of-the-art, infringement and validity opinions.
 He has managed intellectual property due diligence investigations relating to the acquisition of portfolios and/or companies.
-He has an extensive practice in post grant proceedings before the U.S. Patent and Trademark Office, such as ex parte reexaminations, inter partes reexaminations, inter partes reviews (IPR), and covered business method reviews (CBM).
+He has an extensive practice in post grant proceedings before the U.S. Patent and Trademark Office (USPTO), such as ex parte reexaminations, inter partes reexaminations, inter partes reviews (IPR), and covered business method reviews (CBM).
 He has managed and/or served as lead counsel for over dozen IPR and CBM matters

 Robert’s recent litigation experience includes a lead role in representing Jingle in Grape Technology Group, Inc. et al. v.
 Jingle Networks in the district court where the firm successfully defended Jingle at trial.
 Additionally, Robert was lead counsel in the district court and an Appeal to the Federal Circuit in decisioning.com v.
 TD Ameritrade, et al. (D.S.C.
 2007) where the court affirmed summary judgment of no infringement.
 As part of these efforts, he was intimately involved with the preparation of the claim construction briefs, summary judgment briefs, as well as all aspects of discovery for the defendants.